trista-chen-29/Customer-Churn-Prediction/README.md

 ---

-## Technologies Used

-- Python
-- Scikit-learn
-- FastAPI
-- Pandas
-- NumPy
-- Matplotlib

----

 ## Deployment (FastAPI)

+A FastAPI backend is used to serve predictions.

-We saved a **complete scikit-learn pipeline** (`churn_pipeline.pkl`) that includes:
+We saved a **complete scikit-learn pipeline (`churn_pipeline.pkl`)** that includes:
 - preprocessing
 - encoding
 - scaling
 - trained model

-The backend loads this pipeline and performs real-time predictions.
+The API uses this pipeline for real-time inference.

 ---

 ## API

 ### Endpoint
 `POST /predict`

-### Example input
+### Example Input
 ```json
 {
   "gender": "Male",